codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 5. Review error logs within Codat's platform to identify specific issues.
 6. Restart the on-premise connector, if necessary.

-#### Can I monitor the performance of the integration between Sage 50 and my financial services provider?
+#### Can I monitor the performance of the connection between Sage 50 and my provider?

 Yes.
-Codat provides an integration dashboard where you can monitor the syncing status and any performance issues.
+Codat provides a dashboard where you can monitor the syncing status and performance issues.
 You can also view error logs to diagnose data syncing problems quickly.

-#### Does the connection affect Sage 50’s performance when syncing data with my financial services provider?
+#### Does the connection affect Sage 50’s performance when syncing data with my provider?

 The connection runs efficiently in the background, but you need to ensure that your system that is running Sage 50 has sufficient resources to handle syncing processes.
 Closing Sage 50 during synchronization can also improve performance and prevent conflicts.